tanjeffreyz/planit/README.md

 5. For each homework platform you use, create two new GitHub secrets: one for your username, one for your password.
 A new secret can be created by clicking <a href="#"><img src="docs/new_repo_secret.png" height="20px" /></a>.
-For the secrets' names, you may only use the ones listed below.
+<b>For the secrets' names, you may only use the ones listed below.</b>
-<a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets"><b>Click here to learn more about GitHub secrets</b></a>.
+   (<a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets">Click here to learn more about GitHub secrets</a>)

 <table align="center">
     <tr><th align="center">Username</th><th align="center">Password</th></tr>